Saint Regis Mohawk Tribe Donates $100k to Akwesasne Freedom School

 The Akwesasne Freedom School (AFS) is a full Mohawk language immersion school that offers year-round instruction for grades pre-k to grade nine.
 It was founded in 1979 at Racquette Point by Mohawk parents who expressed concerns with local public schools, at that time, lacking cultural and linguistic services.
 As a result, the school offers a culturally based curriculum to ensure Mohawk people do not lose their identify through the loss of their language.

 “We are pleased to continue the Tribe’s support of the Akwesasne Freedom School and all it has accomplished through the years,” stated Tribal Chief Beverly Cook, who accompanied Chief Thompson in presenting the donation to Friends of the Akwesasne Freedom School Manager Elvera Sargent, a non-profit organization that helps support the school.
 Chief Cook noted, “We realize the school’s importance and appreciate the amount of time and effort that families put into operating and raising funds for the school.”

-The Akwesasne Freedom School is dedicated to preserving the Mohawk language, continuing Mohawk traditional cultural practices, promoting the principles of good mind, peace and strength given by the Creator, preparing students to be active participants in both our traditional community and Western society and encouraging students to have pride in, understanding of and sufficient knowledge to practice Rotinonhsón:ni customs and promote cultural values.
-The school also stresses teaching students to be responsible, independent and hold a positive self-concept and display respect for others, especially Elders and their knowledge and to prepare students to be teachers of future generations.
+The Akwesasne Freedom School is dedicated to preserving the Mohawk language, continuing Mohawk traditional cultural practices, promoting the principles of Kaníkonri:io (good mind), Skén:nen (peace) and Ka'shatsténhshera (strength).
+It helps prepare students to be active participants in both our traditional community and contemporary society by encouraging students to have pride in Rotinonhsón:ni customs and values.